 If NYC’s pocket parks are corporate and Barcelona’s jardins come out of creative dreams of gardeners, Rome’s inner courtyards recreate a village’s main squareMore

-Once you have seen the Colosseum, visited the Vatican Museums and wandered around the historic center, you should venture off the beaten track to get a true taste of the Eternal city.
-From industrial archeology to contemporary and street art, here are 10 lesser-known spots that you won’t find in your pocket guide.
+Once you have seen the Colosseum and visited the Vatican Museums you should venture off the beaten track to get a true taste of Rome, the Eternal CityMore

 Source: Wikimedia Commons

 Did you know that Roman Holiday, the 1953 film that launched Audrey Hepburn‘s career, was the first American movie to be shot entirely in Italy?
 In addition to Hepburn’s career, it also launched Rome onto the world stage as a major cultural destination once more.
 Today, we’re touring of some …More